Soontao/cds-mysql/docs/ADVANCED_USAGE.md

 }
 ```

-### Multi Tenancy

-> Out-of-Box multi-tenancy support

-- develop the single tenant application, use the `default` as tenant id
-- develop the multi-tenancy application, fill the `User.tenant` information for each `request`/`event`, and `cds-mysql` will automatically sync schema/CSV and provision connection pool for that tenant
-  - data isolation in mysql database level, each tenant will own its own `database`
-  - better to create a `admin` user to `cds-mysql` so that `cds-mysql` could help you to create `database`

 ### Auto Incremental Key Aspect

 > define entity with `incrementalID` aspect to support the `AUTO_INCREMENT` syntax in `mysql` db